Typhoon Bavi approaches North Korea, posing another crisis for Kim Jong Un

 At another party meeting last Wednesday, the party’s Central Committee acknowledged that its long-term economic goals have been “seriously delayed” due to “unexpected and inevitable challenges,” the KCNA reported.
 South Korea’s spy agency said the North’s economy is expected to shrink this year if current trends continue.

-Security analysts say the domestic problems piling up in North Korea will prompt Kim to shift his attention to domestic problems rather than to provocations against South Korea and the United States.
+Security analysts say the domestic problems piling up in North Korea will prompt Kim to shift his attention to domestic issues rather than to provocations against South Korea and the United States.

 “The recent flurry of party meetings show Kim’s resolve to work out the unprecedented internal challenges posed by the coronavirus and flood damages,” said Yang Moo-jin, a professor at the University of North Korean Studies in Seoul.